jirihnidek/daemon/README.md

 are started nowdays.
 Some init scripts or service files are used for this purpose.

-When you use Linux distribution using systemd, then you can try to copy file `forking-daemon.service` or `simple-daemon.service` to directory:
+When you use Linux distribution using systemd, then you can try start daemon using

-    /usr/lib/systemd/system

-and then start daemon using

     systemctl start simple-daemon
     systemctl status simple-daemon
     systemctl reload simple-daemon
     systemctl stop simple-daemon

+> Note: The unit files `simple-daemon.service` and `forking-daemon.service`
+are copied to the directory `/usr/lib/systemd/system` during installation using `make install` command.

 When you use RedHat 4/5/6 or CentOS, then you can try to use init script: